 The Regina economy continues to slow…

-In the first nine to ten months of 2018, the Regina economy has slowed.
-Only average year-to-date employment and industrial building permits have posted increases while all other monthly indicators are in decline: housing starts and total building permits dropped sharply combined with increases in the number of unemployed and unemployment rates.
+In the first 10 to 11 months of 2018 the Regina economy continued to slow.
+Only average year-to-date employment and industrial building permits posted increases with all other monthly indicators in decline.
+Housing starts and total building permits dropped sharply combined with increases in the number of unemployed and unemployment rates.

-- Despite a year over year drop of 800 positions, total average year-to-date employment in the Greater Regina Area was up 0.2% or 220 positions in January to October 2018 over the same period in 2017.
-At the provincial level, year-to-date employment advanced by 120 or 0.02%.
+- With a year over year drop of 1,300 positons, total average year-to-date employment in the Greater Regina Area was up only 0.1% or 159 positions in January to November 2018 over the same period in 2017.
+At the provincial level, year-to-date employment advanced by 1,590 or 0.3%.

-- The average year-to-date unemployment rate increased to 6% in October 2018, up from 5.3% in October 2017.
+- The average year-to-date unemployment rate increased to 6% in November 2018, up from 5.2% in November 2017.
 With limited job growth, the numbers of unemployed advanced sharply.
-Year-to-date, the number of unemployed is up from 7,840 in October 2017 to 9,040 in October 2018.
-By way of implication, increases in unemployed and the labour force (those working and actively seeking work) indicate that Regina is not experiencing out-migration of unemployed or the “discouraged worker” effect.
+Year-to-date, the number of unemployed is up from 7,709 in November 2017 to 8,991 in November 2018.
+Increases in the number of unemployed and the labour force (those working and actively seeking work) indicate that Regina is not experiencing out-migration of unemployed or the “discouraged worker” effect.
 Discouraged workers are those who want and are available to work, but have dropped out of the labor force because they believe there aren’t any jobs for them.